 What Is A Battery Grip?

-Battery grips can be useful to any kind of photographer who often finds themselves shooting in a portrait orientation.
-Sports and wildlife photographers appreciate them for the easier placement of the autofocus control buttons, and the extended battery life that means a battery replacement is less likely to occur at an inopportune moment.
 Some battery grips also come with the option of using AA batteries in the grip instead of the regular camera batteries.
-This in itself can be useful, since AA batteries are readily available worldwide, you won’t get caught short if you forget your battery charger or run out of power in a place where you can’t easily recharge.
+This in itself can be useful since AA batteries are readily available worldwide so you won’t get caught short if you forget your battery charger or run out of power in a place where you can’t easily recharge.